 Britain’s largest forest park is just over 20 minutes away from Castle Douglas.

-Galloway Forest Park is often was established in 1947 and is often referred to as ‘the Highlands of the Lowlands’, over 800,000 thousand visitors travel to the park each year to admire the stunning scenery on offer.
+Galloway Forest Park was established in 1947 and is often referred to as ‘the Highlands of the Lowlands’, over 800,000 thousand visitors travel to the park each year to admire the stunning scenery.

-Take a wander through this ancient woodland and spot the local wildlife that live within the grounds here.
-Great for families that want to experience Scotland outdoors, walking, cycling and fishing are all activities you can get up to while visiting the park.
+Take a wander through this ancient woodland and spot the local wildlife that lives within the grounds.
+Great for families that want to experience the Scottish outdoors; walking, cycling and fishing are excellent choices when visiting the park.

 Dark Sky Observatory